 #1: The ‘Hazy’ Picture

-Advertising shouldn’t be considered an expense: it’s an investment that pays off by increasing your business exponentially.
+Advertising shouldn’t be considered an expense: it is an investment that pays off by increasing your business over a period of time.
 And, to fully capitalize on that investment, you must first identify your target market and target audience.
 This means conducting research to learn where your audience lives, what they read, what shows they watch, what their hobbies are, and so on.
 Doing so gives you valuable and certainly insightful information on how to reach them, and how to motivate them to purchase your product or service; which again has a direct impact on your sales.

 #3: Right Advert.
 Wrong place.